dimkr/tootik/SETUP.md

 mkdir /tootik-cfg
 ```

-If you already have a Gemini certificate that you wish to use, place the certificate in `/tootik-cfg/gemini-cert.pem` and the private key in `/tootik-cfg/gemini-key.pem`. **If neither exists**, tootik generates a self-signed `secp256r1` certificate with a 10 year lifespan, then writes it to disk.
+If you already have a Gemini certificate that you wish to use, place the certificate in `/tootik-cfg/gemini-cert.pem` and the private key in `/tootik-cfg/gemini-key.pem`, then run tootik with `-gemcert /tootik-cfg/gemini-cert.pem -gemkey /tootik-cfg/gemini-key.pem`.
+Otherwise, tootik generates a self-signed `secp256r1` certificate with a 10 year lifespan, then writes it to disk.

-If you already have a HTTPS certificate that you wish to use, place the certificate in `/tootik-cfg/https-cert.pem` and the private key in `/tootik-cfg/https-key.pem`. tootik monitors these files for changes and should restart its HTTPS listener automatically once they get replaced on renewal. **If neither file exists**, tootik uses [Let's Encrypt](https://letsencrypt.org/) and the `tls-alpn-01` ACME challenge type, while accepting its Terms of Service, then caches the certificate in the database.
+If you already have a HTTPS certificate that you wish to use, place the certificate in `/tootik-cfg/https-cert.pem` and the private key in `/tootik-cfg/https-key.pem`, then run tootik with `-cert /tootik-cfg/https-cert.pem -key /tootik-cfg/https-key.pem`; tootik monitors these files for changes and should restart its HTTPS listener automatically once they get replaced on renewal.
+Otherwise, tootik uses [Let's Encrypt](https://letsencrypt.org/) and the `tls-alpn-01` ACME challenge type, while accepting its Terms of Service, then caches the certificate in the database.

 4. Download the [Garden Fence](https://github.com/gardenfence/blocklist) blocklist: